Quickstart: Create a Microsoft Purview account in the Azure portal

 This quickstart describes the steps to create a Microsoft Purview account in the Azure portal and get started on the process of classifying, securing, and discovering your data in Microsoft Purview!

 Microsoft Purview is a data governance service that helps you manage and govern your data landscape.
 By connecting to data across your on-premises, multi-cloud, and software-as-a-service (SaaS) sources, Microsoft Purview creates an up-to-date map of your information.
 It identifies and classifies sensitive data, and provides end-to-end linage.
 Data consumers are able to discover data across your organization, and data administrators are able to audit, secure, and ensure right use of your data.

 If you don't have an Azure subscription, create a free subscription before you begin.

 An Azure Active Directory tenant associated with your subscription.

 No Azure Policies preventing creation of Storage accounts or Event Hub namespaces.
-Purview will deploy a managed Storage account and Event Hub when it is created.
-If a blocking policy exists and needs to remain in place, please follow our Purview exception tag guide and follow the steps to create an exception for Purview accounts.
+Microsoft Purview will deploy a managed Storage account and Event Hubs when it is created.
+If a blocking policy exists and needs to remain in place, please follow our Microsoft Purview exception tag guide and follow the steps to create an exception for Microsoft Purview accounts.